zapier/zapier-platform-cli/README.md

 ## FAQs

-*Q: Why doesn't Zapier support newer versions of Node.js?*
+### Why doesn't Zapier support newer versions of Node.js?

-A: We run your code on AWS Lambda, which only supports a few [versions](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) of Node (the latest of which is `v6.10.2`.
+We run your code on AWS Lambda, which only supports a few [versions](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) of Node (the latest of which is `v6.10.2`.
 As that updates, so too will we.

-*Q: Does Zapier support XML (SOAP) APIs?*
+### Does Zapier support XML (SOAP) APIs?

-A: Not natively, but it can!
+Not natively, but it can!
 Users have reported that the following `npm` modules are compatible with the CLI Platform:

 * [pixl-xml](https://github.com/jhuckaby/pixl-xml)
 * [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js)